moderndatacompany/dataos.info/docs/resources/stacks/container/attach_volume_to_container.md

 ## Create the Container Stack

 Refer the created Volume Resource in the `persistentVolume` attribute of the Container manifest file.
 The `persistentVolume` section specifies the volume's name (persistent-v) and the directory (mymount) where it will be mounted inside the container.
-This allows the container to use the volume for persistent storage
+This allows the container to use the volume for persistent storage.

 ```yaml
 version: v1